cre-dev/pub-data-visualization/README.md

 RTE publishes fundamental data about the French electricity transmission system.
 The files **have to be downloaded manually** on the platform RTE services portal.
 An account is necessary.

+# 3. How-to
+In this repository, we propose a set of modules that read, format and transform the input data from different public sources.
+We also provide ready-to-run scripts with parameters therein that can be modified by the user as illustrated below.
+The other possible visualizations are described in more details in the documentation.